galaxyproject/training-material/topics/data-science/tutorials/python-files/tutorial.md

 time_estimation:  1H30M
 key_points:
-- File reading requires a mode: read, write, and append
+- "File reading requires a mode: read, write, and append"
-- Use the CSV module to parse CSV files: do NOT attempt to do it yourself, it will encounter edge cases that the CSV module handles for you
+- Use the CSV module to parse CSV files.
+- do NOT attempt to do it yourself, it will encounter edge cases that the CSV module handles for you
 - Use a `with` block to open a file.

 enable: false